junxit/us-congress-bills-113/bill.md

   - **(1)** *In general* Notwithstanding any other provision of this Act, including the amendments made by this Act, not earlier than January 1, 2027, and not later than March 1, 2027, the Secretary shall issue proposed regulations that establish additional requirements to prevent a suspect product, illegitimate product, or a product that is counterfeit, stolen, diverted, or otherwise unfit for distribution from entering into or being further distributed in the supply chain, including—
     - **(A)** requirements related to the use of interoperable electronic systems and technologies for enhanced tracing of prescription drug product at the package level, which may include verification of the prescription drug product identifier of a package of prescription drug product and enhanced verification of saleable returns;
     - **(B)** requirements related to the use of additional prescription drug product identifiers or prescription drug product identifier technology that meet the standards developed under section 582(a)(2) of the Federal Food, Drug, and Cosmetic Act, as added by section 2;
-    - **(C)** requirements related to the use of aggregation, inference, and other methods, if determined to be necessary components of the systems and technologies referred to in subparagraph (A); and
+    - **(C)** requirements related to the use of aggregation, inference, and other methods, which shall permit the use of aggregation and inference for cases, pallets, totes, and other containers of aggregated prescription drug products by each sector of the pharmaceutical distribution supply chain, if determined to be necessary components of the systems and technologies referred to in subparagraph (A); and
     - **(D)** other data transmission and maintenance requirements and interoperability standards.
   - **(2)** *Flexibility* The requirements described in paragraph (1) shall provide for flexibility for a member of the pharmaceutical supply chain, by—
     - **(A)** with respect to dispensers, allowing a dispenser to enter into a written agreement with a third party, including an authorized wholesale distributor, under which—